Joe Moravsky

-Joe Moravsky (born March 23, 1989) is an American athlete, meteorologist, and Manager at Stamford Ninja Academy.
-He has competed on American Ninja Warrior in seasons five through sixteen.
+Joe Moravsky (born March 23, 1989) is an American athlete, meteorologist, and Owner at Monroe Ninja Academy.
+He has competed on American Ninja Warrior in seasons five through seventeen.
 He has twice been the Last Ninja Standing on American Ninja Warrior, and has competed on USA Network's Team Ninja Warrior seasons one and two, winning the latter.

 Early life and education

 Moravsky was born on March 23, 1989, in Sherman, Connecticut.
 Growing up, he was involved in many different sports, including baseball, gymnastics, soccer, and racing.
 He followed his other interest in college, studying meteorology at Western Connecticut State University.
 He worked as a weatherman before he began competing on American Ninja Warrior.

 American Ninja Warrior

 Season 5

 In the fifth season, Moravsky's qualifier run was fast-forwarded but placed first with a time of 1:02.95 and moved on to city finals as the fastest compe in Baltimore, according to Matt Iseman.
 In the city finals, Moravsky placed second and completed the course with a time of 3:11.97.
 At the national finals, he successfully completed with 36.23 seconds left, the 4th fastest time overall.
 During Stage 2, Moravsky was the first finisher.
 When Moravsky moved on to Stage 3, he fell on the third obstacle, the Floating Boards.
 When he failed to make the transition to the fourth board, he placed second overall.
-The only person to beat him that year was Brian Arnold.
+The only person to beat him that year was Brian Arnold, who made it to the Flying Bar.